 History

-In the Baroque period, the vault of the chancel and several side chapels with their windows were transformed.
-The tower that is visible today was built in the years 1838-1842, after the previous one had collapsed in 1831.
-In 1945, the church was seriously damaged, and almost all the rich interior furnishings were either destroyed or lost.
-The roofs and vaults in the nave and in the presbytery collapsed, all but the three inter-nave pillars as well as the gable separating the nave from the chancel were destroyed.
-The reconstruction began in 1995.
-Pillars, new roofs and the early modern vaults over the presbytery were rebuilt.
+In 1488, the collegiate church was devastated by fire, one of the most common disasters that plagued medieval buildings.
+The renovation lasted until around 1493, when the choir, the main altar and five other altars were consecrated.
+In 1549, another disaster occurred when one of the gables collapsed, destroying some of the chapels.
+At the end of the 16th century, the walls of the sacristy and the northern chapel were strengthened with additional buttresses.
+During the Baroque period, the vault of the chancel and several side chapels along with their windows were transformed.
+In the years 1838 – 1842 it was decided to build a modern tower, after the collapse of the previous, medieval one in 1831.
+In 1945, the monument was seriously damaged, and almost all of the rich interior furnishings were destroyed or missing.
+The roofs and vaults in the nave and the chancel collapsed, all but three inter-nave pillars were destroyed, as well as the gable separating the nave from the chancel.
+Reconstruction began in 1995, when pillars were erected, the church was covered with new roofs and the modern vaults over the chancel were recreated.

 Architecture

-Since the end of the fourteenth century, church was a Gothic building, built of bricks in the monk bond, with carefully maide joints from the outside, and plastered inside.
-Sandstone was used to make architectural details (bases, heads, corbels, window traceries), although the ribs and vaults were also made of bricks.
-For the construction of the Gothic church, the longitudinal walls of the older chancel (in the western bay and in the middle of the next bay) were used, decorated from the outside with a Romanesque arcaded frieze, with windows and pillars of the chancel arch, which were raised up while retaining Romanesque details.
-The shape and layout of the octagonal inter-nave pillars also stayed, while the late Romanesque external walls of the aisles were demolished, which, however, were partially used for the foundation of the half-pillars of the walls between the gothic chapels.
+From the end of the 14th century, the church was a Gothic building, erected of bricks in a Flemish bond, carefully jointed on the outside and plastered on the inside.
+Sandstone was used to make architectural details (bases, capitals, vault corbels, window traceries), although the ribs and vaults were also made of bricks.
+To build the Gothic church, the longitudinal walls of the older chancel were used (in the western bay and half of the next bay), decorated on the outside with a Romanesque arcaded frieze, with windows and pillars of the chancel arch, which were raised while retaining Romanesque details.
+The shape and layout of the octagonal pillars between the aisles and the central nave were also left, but the late Romanesque external walls of the side aisles were partially demolished and partially used to build half-pillars of the walls between the chapels.

-The whole church was reinforced with buttresses, while at the end of the 16th century the weak walls of the sacristy and the southern chapel at the chancel were reinforced with new, more powerful, six buttresses.
-In all bays of the nave, one large pointed window was pierced along the axis, similarly to the eastern part of the presbytery, well lit by windows in each wall of the closure.
-The votive chapels were inserted between the buttresses of the nave in the longitudinal walls, giving the impression of side aisles from the outside.
-The horizontal division of the external façades was provided by a plinth, a dripstone cornice and a crowning cornice under the eaves of the roofs, as well as a plastered band frieze.
+The entire church was reinforced with stepped buttresses, but at the end of the 16th century, the weak walls of the sacristy and the southern chapel next to the chancel were reinforced with new, more massive buttresses with arches moved away from the walls.
+The outer walls of the aisles, about 17 meters high, were reinforced with buttresses, but half of them were embedded in identical votive chapels inserted between them.
+When completed, these chapels gave the impression from the outside of lower side aisles.
+In all the bays of the nave, large, pointed tracery windows were pierced on the axis, with slight splays on both sides.
+Higher windows were pierced in the eastern part of the chancel, well lit from each side of the polygonal closure.
+The horizontal division of the external facades was provided by a plinth, a drip cornice and a crowning cornice under the eaves of the roofs, as well as a plastered frieze.

 Current state